 Famous for more than just Oktoberfest – taking place in the urban park of Englischer Garten – Munich is the Bavarian capital that bulges with bountiful beer halls and a beautiful old town to boot.
 The Altstadt is centered around the impressive Neo-Gothic Town Hall, with its iconic glockenspiel clock.

 St Peter’s Church, dating from the 12th-century, seems to pierce the sky with its spire, while Frauenkirche Cathedral is alluring with its twin bell towers.
-When sightseeing has become too much, head to the historic Hofbrauhaus – a beerhouse dating back to 1589 – for steins of beer and a hearty feast.
+When sightseeing in Munich has become too much, head to the historic Hofbrauhaus – a beerhouse dating back to 1589 – for steins of beer and a hearty feast.

 Rothenburg ob der Tauber is one of the most beautiful towns on the Romantic Road.
 Meaning “Red Fortress over the river Tauber,” this is the quintessential medieval Bavarian town, the type that comes from storybooks and sparks your imagination.
 It’s all timber buildings along delightful cobbled streets and a patchwork of pretty pastel colors.